Trusting the process means being willing to let go when things change.

 I built a hand dug cellar, then a bathroom, then a guest room.
 All the while planting larger gardens, building an outdoor shower, digging an aquaponics pond with large grow beds… I worked on things not in order of what made sense for the most need based on long term thinking.

-Building a standalone guest quarters would have been wise.
+Building standalone guest quarters would have been wise.
+I think that a modern storage shed that could be situated in the backyard would have been the ideal solution, (in my brutally honest opinion).
 But that would have made space for other people to come and help, and I wasn’t ready for that.

 Don’t do like I did.

 Sure, there was richness along the way.
 Tons.
 So much about that endeavor was pure magic.

 But I was also rigidly attached to some imaginary outcome that was never bound to happen based on what I was actually capable of doing.

 Financially, physically, emotionally.

 I staked a lot on my expectations of what was going to happen… eventually.